 The most opulent surroundings are to be found on the lower deck, where the boat can sleep eight guests and two crew.
 As above, there’s a wonderfully handcrafted feel to everything you touch.
 Doors and cupboards have a well-oiled tactility to them and the material choice – polished teak, gleaming chrome and deep, fluffy carpets – is reminiscent of a modern Rolls Royce.

-Turn right at the bottom of the stairs and you enter the state room, with a large double bed, a sofa and a media centre with a TV and hifi.
+Turn right at the bottom of the stairs and you enter the stateroom, with a large double bed, a sofa and a media centre with a television and sound system.
 The three additional guest cabins – one at the bow and two on either side of the mid-section – are slightly smaller, but they still provide comfortable space for two people apiece.
 All four guest rooms have en suite bathrooms and wardrobes.

 It’s worth taking in the sheer scale of this boat, because it adds a rather different perspective to what comes next.
 For a start, there’s the price.
 This particular example would set you back around £3.4 million, which seems like a lot of money, but by my (very rough) calculations it works out comfortably less than the equivalent area of floor space might cost you in Chelsea or Kensington, let alone Monaco.

-In the case of the Princess, you’d also be buying into something deeper.
+In the case of the Princess S78 yacht, you’d also be buying into something deeper.
 It’s part of a seafaring tradition that stretches back hundreds of years; a unique piece of craftsmanship; and a rare example of British industry flourishing in difficult times.
 If you’re looking for the ultimate blend of luxury and performance this just might be it.